Alfresco/alfresco-ng2-components/docs/upgrade-guide/upgrade26-30.md

 ---
-Title: Upgrading your project from ADF v2.6 to v3.0
+Title: Upgrading from ADF v2.6 to v3.0
 ---

 # Upgrading from ADF v2.6 to v3.0